sicut-mediocris/cpsc222_final/README.md

 ## A Concurrency & Distributed Systems Group Project (Offline Version)

-Welcome to our 2D single-player shooter game — built with Python, Pygame, and a whole lot of teamwork.
+Welcome to our 2D single-player shooter game — built with Python and  Pygame

 What began as a small project evolved into a fast-paced, threaded game engine where:

 Enemies run independently on their own threads

-Gameplay is smooth with real-time animations and collision logic
+Gameplay is smooth with real-time animations and collision logic.
+This branch gives you smooth animations whereas in the online branch there was a problem getting the sprite animations and sound to work.

 ## Key Highlights